-Fifteen years ago I formed Pite Creative as a boutique corporate communications firm specializing in the creation of interactive media, annual reports and collateral materials for publicly-traded companies.
+Nearly two decades ago I launched Pite Creative as a boutique corporate communications firm specializing in the creation of websites, annual reports and collateral materials for publicly-traded companies.
 We also produce investor presentations, social media marketing, conference booth displays, brochures, eNews, ads and branding for non-profit organizations and emerging businesses.
 The firm consists of myself and a flex staff of nomad creative and on-site admin.

 I graduated from the University of Colorado in the late seventies with a degree in art, then moved to New York City where I became a corporate and travel photographer.
 Assignments for the New York Times, Forbes Magazine, Connoisseur Magazine and the Jamaican Tourist Board sent me around the world.
 While shooting a book project in Japan in 1985, A Day in the Life of Japan, I was given one of the first Macs.
 It was about to replace my cameras.

 After completing several magazine assignments in the Far East, I returned to NYC and learned how to use the Mac.
 The agencies I shot for embraced the spec design I offered with my photography, subsequently producing brochures for General Motors, AT&T, Mannufacturers Hanover and the Depository Trust Company.
 As my focus shifted from photography to design, I was hired as the design director at Deutch Shea & Evans Advertising in NYC where I worked on campaigns for IBM, Motorola, Pfizer, Merck, Microsoft and Citibank.